kratss/artist_discriminator/README.md

 # Overview

-This repository contains a Convolutional Neural Network (CNN) designed to classify comic strips drawn by Randall Munroe (XKCD) and the artist behind Perry Bible Fellowship.
+This repository contains a Convolutional Neural Network (CNN) designed to identify art drawn by Randall Munroe of XKCD and the Nicholas Gurewitch.
 The model leverages deep learning techniques to achieve high accuracy in distinguishing between these two distinct comic styles.

-Table of Contents
+**Table of Contents**

     Introduction
     Model Architecture